STA-MaxBroomfield/Halo/README.md

 # Halo
-The Halo Broadcasting repo for helpful tools &amp; commands
+The Halo Broadcasting repo for universal helpful tools &amp; commands for linux etc.